Facts, Figures, and Testimonials

 - All books provided completely free of charge, including shipping.

-- Computer labs built on the Navajo Reservation, western Massachusetts, Costa Rica, Ghana, Nicaragua, Trinidad & Tobago and Kosovo.
+- Computer labs built on the Navajo Reservation, western Massachusetts, New York City, Costa Rica, Ghana, Nicaragua, Trinidad & Tobago and Kosovo.

 - Family Literacy Programs for immigrant parents and teen mothers in Holyoke and Springfield, Massachusetts.